Advertisement

 The Shiki-Shima cruises like a space-age beluga across Tohoku, a mountainous region peppered with temples, castles and historic villages.
 Furnished with home-grown crafts, this sleeper train stops along its route for guided explorations.
 Keen?
 Seats are limited; you’ll need to submit an application and hope your name is drawn.

-Japanese food tastes better when savoured in its birthplace, naturally.
-Even the sushi is more authentic here: try the ngiri draped with glazed ocean eel and sea bream, and remember to eat it as the locals do, with fingers instead of chopsticks.
+If you can believe it, Japanese food tastes better when savoured in its birthplace.
+Try the nigiri draped with glazed ocean eel and sea bream.
+Remember to eat it as the locals do, with fingers instead of chopsticks.
 Eel, or unagi, is the “must-taste item” in Hamamatsu, where the brackish Lake Hamana seethes with these meaty creatures.
 They make a regular appearance in biscuit-like pies, which Japanese men are said to eat as a Viagra alternative; women, meanwhile, cherish unagi’s skin-enhancing properties.

 Higashi Chaya District is the largest chaya districts in Kanazawa.
 These historical rows of houses designated as Japan's cultural assets.

-Matcha tea may be ubiquitous in Australia now, but it’s something else to partake of it in Japan in a traditional tea ceremony governed by an age-old custom initiated by a Buddhist monk in the 9th century – from how to hold the bamboo whisk, and when to ritualistically purify the utensils with silk cloth, to how many stitches of the tatami mat to leave between each delicate object.
-This harmony flows from the chashitsu (teahouse), across Shizuoka’s rolling tea plantations and all the way to cloud-veiled Mt Fuji.
+Matcha tea may be ubiquitous in Australia now, but it’s something else in Japan.
+Seek out a traditional tea ceremony if you can.
+This ceremony is an age-old custom initiated by a Buddhist monk in the ninth century.
+It dictates how to hold the bamboo whisk, when to purify the utensils with silk cloth, to how many stitches of the tatami mat to leave between each delicate object.
+This harmony flows from the chashitsu (teahouse), across Shizuoka’s rolling tea plantations and to cloud-veiled Mt Fuji.

 The convention is to clap, turn the bowl clockwise, drain it in three gulps and slurp on the final sip in a customary sign of gratitude.
 This is not afternoon tea, but a meditation on the importance of awareness and the value of simplicity.